HELVE/VACO/README.md

 <a name="install"></a>
 ### Installation and Usage Guide [UPDATED]
-Vacō can be used using "Use This Template" at the top of the repo, making the setup process instantenous.
+Vacō has an instantenous setup process being a GitHub template repo.
+Click "Use This Template" at the top of the repo to begin.
 Alternatively you can use GitHub Desktop:
 ```
 1. Fork this repo or clone it via GitHub Desktop.
 2. Change the name of the repo to your project's name.